leamas/ddupdate/CONTRIBUTE.md

         $ apt-get source --build ddupdate
         $ sudo dpkg -i ddupdate*.all.deb

-Creating a new version (maintianer work)
+Creating a new version (maintainer work)
 ----------------------------------------

   - Replace all occurrences of version string: